 Secondly, affordability of care is not always guaranteed, despite the public insurance system.
 Indeed, for many services upfront OOPs can be very burdensome for low to middle income households (Ces & Baeten, 2020).
-Additionally, fee supplements, mostly for hospital bills, have become larger and more common since 2015 (Ces & Baeten, 2020).
+Additionally, fee supplements19, mostly for hospital bills, have become larger and more common since 2015 (Ces & Baeten, 2020).
 It is not surprising then that the level of unmet need for medical care is high in the lowest income quintile and has been rising since 2010.
 Between 2011 and 2016, the unmet need increased from 4.2% to 7.7% in the lowest income quintile.
 The difference between the highest and lowest income quintile has also been increasing, and in 2016 it reached 7.4% (Buffel & Nicaise, 2018).

 In particular, differences in mental healthcare are striking, and fully depend on how the system is designed (Buffel & Nicaise, 2018).
 Indeed, despite the higher need for mental healthcare among the lower-educated and the young, these are the groups that have the lowest number of consultations with a psychologist or psychotherapist, because these services are perceived as too expensive.
 Possible explanations for this include the fact that until 2018 only consultations with a psychiatrist or in a mental healthcare centre were reimbursed for adults (Mistiaen et al., 2019).
-Since then, a maximum of 8 yearly consultations with a psychologist or psych
+Since then, a maximum of 8 yearly consultations with a psychologist or psycotherapist can be reimbursed via the general insurance, but this is hardly sufficient, since mental healthcare generally requires long-term therapy (Ces & Baeten, 2020).